Trump Slams ‘Wacky Nut Job’ Ann Coulter

-In a series of Twitter messages posted Saturday, President Donald Trump slammed “Wacky Nut Job” Ann Coulter.
+In a series of Twitter messages posted on Saturday, President Donald Trump slammed “Wacky Nut Job” Ann Coulter.

 According to Trump, “Wacky Nut Job” Ann Coulter’s criticism of his immigration policies is unwarranted, given that he is facing strong opposition from the Democratic Party, and working to push his agenda without the help of “certain” Republicans.